WatchBeam/lockal/readme.md

 #### lock.maintain()

 Keep updating a lock's TTL so long as the instance in in existence, and the lock is maintained.
 Calling `unlock` or closing the tab will cause the maintenance to stop, and the lock to therefore be released.

-## License

-This software is MIT licensed, copyright 2015 by Beam LLC.